 Internal Medicine for Primary Care: Derm/ENT/Geri/Gyn is organized by Medical Education Resources (MER) and will be held from Jun 14 - 18, 2020 at Aulani, A Disney Resort & Spa, Kapolei, Hawaii, United States of America.
 Target Audience: This program is targeted to office-based primary care providers and other health professionals with updates in primary care medicine Accreditation: Physician Accreditation: Medical Education Resources is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Credit Designation: Medical Education Resources designates this live activity for a maximum of 20 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 ABIM MOC Recognition: Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 20 (part II) MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit American Academy of Family Physicians: This Live activity, Internal Medicine for Primary Care, with a beginning date of June 14, 2020 has been reviewed and is acceptable for up to 20 Prescribed credits by the American Academy of Family Physicians.
 Physicians should only claim the credit commensurate with the extent of their participation in the activity American Osteopathic Association: These programs are approved for 20 hours in Category 2-A by the American Osteopathic Association.
 American College of Emergency Physicians: This program is approved by the American College of Emergency Physicians for a maximum of 20 hours of ACEP Category I credit.
 Canadian Physicians: The College of Family Physicians of Canada (CFPC) has a reciprocal credit agreement with the American Academy of Family Physicians (AAFP) for activities which offer Prescribed credit.CFPC members who complete these conferences may claim the equivalent number of MainproM1 credits American Academy of Physician Assistants: AAPA accepts certificates of participation for educational activities certified for Category I credit from AOACCME, Prescribed credit from AAFP, and AMA PRA Category 1 Credit(s)TM from organizations accredited by ACCME or a recognized state medical society.
 Physician assistants may receive a maximum of 20 hours of Category I credit for completing this program.
 Nursing Accreditation: • This CE activity provides 20 contact hours of continuing nursing education. • This activity is designated for 6.5 ANCC pharmacotherapeutic contact hours. • Provider approved by the California Board of Registered Nursing, Provider Number 12299, for 20 contact hours.
 Pharmacy Accreditation: MER designates this continuing education activity for 20 contact hours (2.0 CEUs) of the Accreditation Council for Pharmacy Education.
 Learning Objectives: Upon completion of this program, participants should be better able to: • Describe the step-wise approach for the diagnosis and treatment of acne and acneiform eruptions • Identify cutaneous findings that serve as surrogates of internal diseases • Differentiate benign and malignant skin tumors as well as common and distinctive drug eruptions • Describe the management and treatment of abnormal pap smears, uterine bleeding, and HPV • Discuss the current evidence and recommendations regarding breast cancer screening • Explain the process of menopausal transition (climacteric) and describe the potential risks/benefits of HRT option, especially in relation to breast cancer and cardiovascular disease • List evaluation and treatment options for the neck mass, sinusitis and tonsillitis • Identify and describe treatment options for disorders of the ear canal and tympanic membrane • Assess and manage heart failure and hypertension in the elderly • List risk factors and strategies to treat thromboembolism in the geriatric population Learning Outcome: To provide updates in primary care medicine to office based providers.

-California Society of Anesthesiologists (CSA) 2020 Summer Conference is organized by California Society of Anesthesiologists (CSA) and will be held from Jul 20 - 26, 2020 at Four Seasons Resort Oahu at Ko Olina, Kapolei, Hawaii, United States of America.
+This conference has been CANCELLED.
+California Society of Anesthesiologists (CSA) 2020 Summer Conference is organized by California Society of Anesthesiologists (CSA) and will be held from Jul 20 - 25, 2020 at Four Seasons Resort Oahu at Ko Olina, Kapolei, Hawaii, United States of America.
 Additional details will be posted as soon as they are available.